mythology-and-legends-in-warfare

 Popular Culture and Continuing Relevance

 Beyond institutional use, the Maltese Cross has entered popular culture as a generic symbol of knighthood, courage, and chivalry.
-It is frequently used in heraldic designs for clubs, societies, and organizations that wish to evoke medieval ideals.
-It also appears in jewelry, tattoos, and fashion, often without full understanding of its rich history, but nonetheless perpetuating its visual power.
+It is frequently used in heraldic designs for clubs, societies, and organizations that wish to evoke medieval ideals and the values associated with chivalric orders.
+It also appears in jewelry, tattoos, and fashion, often without full understanding of its rich history, but nonetheless perpetuating its visual power and cultural resonance.
 The cross has been featured in films and literature about the Crusades and the Knights of Malta, cementing its place as one of the most recognizable symbols of the medieval knightly tradition.

 The Cross in the 21st Century